Corsican conflict: 1990s: Internal feuds and the assassination of Claude Érignac

+The FLNC-CS continued both major and minor attacks against the state in 1992.
+In March 1992 a deputy of the National Assembly from Haute-Corse’s First Constituency is the victim of an FLNC-CS carbombing.
+On 25 May, the Communist mayor of Sartène, Dominique Bucchini speaks out against violence in Corsica, and is the target of an attack only a week later.
+On 20 September, the town hall of Zonza is bombed, killing a gendarme in the area.
+In November 1992 the Council of State in Paris is bombed by the FLNC-CS.

+On 1 August 1992, the FLNC-CA holds a meeting in an occupied area outside of the town of Corte, where they announce that they will be escalating the war with the mafia if they further attempt to cement themselves into positions of power.
+At the same time, the FLNC-CS has been going on a spree of kidnapping and murder of mafia officials throughout the year.

 In December 1996 the FLNC began a Christmas offensive across Corsica.
 In Figari the FLNC launched a machine-gun attack on military barracks there while in Zicavo a grenade attack was carried out on the Police Station.
-In 1997 the FLNC Canal-Habituel faction called a ceasefire which resulted in the Canal Historique faction attempting to take control of the organisation and launch a fresh offensive.
+In 1997 the FLNC-Canal Habituel faction called a ceasefire which resulted in the Canal Historique faction attempting to take control of the organisation and launch a fresh offensive.
 In 1998 FLNC attacks soared with policemen and mayors among the dead.
 The offensive culminated in the assassination of Claude Érignac in Ajaccio. Érignac was the Prefect of Corsica and the top representative of the Fifth French Republic on the island.
 The attack was highly publicized and criticized so strongly by the locals that the FLNC were forced to deny that they were responsible, while consensus for independence reached an all-time low among the population (6%).
-Splits, internal feuding, ceasefires and breaches of ceasefires have characterized the FLNC ever since 1999.
+In 1999, following a period of personal disputes, the southern leader of the FLNC-CS, François Santoni, left the northern leader Charles Pieri and created his own organisation, Armata Corsa.
+Many of the feuding factions, who had issues with Santoni, came together to combat the rapidly growing Armata Corsa and formed the FLNC-Union of Combattants (FLNC-UC).
+By 2001, Armata Corsa had been driven out and Santoni was shot dead by a mafioso in the town of Monacia-d’Aullène.